microsoft/node-diagnostic-channel/src/diagnostic-channel-publishers/README.md

 ## Release notes

+### 0.4.2 Oct 27, 2020

+* Fix case where calling `winston.configure(...) would not properly configure a custom transport

 ### 0.4.1 Aug 6, 2020

 * Fix case where Azure SDK clients could be patched twice if different versions of `@azure/core-tracing` are installed